ianaverno/smart-goal-api/README.md

   instead members can update goals by deleting and creating new ones with new relevant values

-* It's a good idea to use DatabaseCleaner with rspec, skipped to save time
+* It's a good idea to use DatabaseCleaner with RSpec, skipped to save time